wehr-to/toastmasters-tech-talks/speech-03-importance-of-customizing.md

 - showcase keyboard without legends and show how i type faster when i train myself to memorize where keys are
 - vim and show mapped keys, show myself moving 3 lines with a single keystroke in vscode
 - defaults require repetition and thought, customizaiton really compresses effort
+- neovim plugins on firefox

 ### 3. Writing Workflow (Typst vs Google Docs)
 - Default: Open Google Docs, add a simple heading and bullet list by clicking menus.
 - Customized: In Typst, type a short snippet that instantly renders into structured, styled text.
 - Takeaway: “Clicking vs scripting, speed and reproducibility come from owning the structure.”
+- Benefit to audience: you get academic level PDFs and documents quicker and easier than using bloatware google docs

 ### 4. System Ownership (Linux vs Windows)
 - Default: Show a cluttered Windows taskbar/start menu with preinstalled apps.